Claire Wineland, Founder

 He is the former Board Chair and currently serves on the Board and Executive Committee of Our House, and serves as Chair of the Board of Westview School.
 He is also a former BoardMember of Kayne ERAS and Cure FD Foundation.
 He was named as a Super Lawyer by Los Angeles Magazine, 2005 through 2011.
 Mr. Feinberg lives in Pacific Palisades with his wife, Deb, and has three sons.

 Trish Dixon is acting CFO of Los Angeles-based Dixon Construction, Inc. a builder of high-end custom homes in Southern California.
-She helped start and has managed the family-owned company for over 16 years.
-A mother of three boys (a 10 year old, and twins, 15 years) Trishalso donates her time and accounting expertise to several organizations.
-First as the Assistant and then acting Treasurer of the “Parents Working with Children” (effectively the PTA) at St. Paul the Apostle School in Westwood, California from 2005-2008.
-Following that, she was asked to treasure the “Paulist 150 Anniversary Event” for the school and Church in 2007/08.
-She was then elected to 2 consecutive terms as 1st Vice President of the PWC, a post which she held until her oldest boys finished 8th grade.
-Now as high school commences,Trish has taken on the Treasury of Mothers Guild at the prestigious Loyola High School in Los Angeles, which her twins will be attending in Fall of 2011.
+She helped start and has managed the family-owned company for over 19 years.
+A mother of three boys, Trish also donates her time and accounting expertise to several organizations.
+She served on the “Parents Working with Children” (effectively the PTA) board of St. Paul the Apostle School from 2005-20011 as Treasurer and then First Vice President.
+She currently serves on the St. Paul Foundation and has been the Treasurer of Mothers Guild at the prestigious Loyola High School in Los Angeles, for the last four years.

 A first generation Irish American, Trish hails from a large Catholic family in New Jersey.
 She attended Trenton State College in New Jersey as an accounting major in 1984 and moved to California in 1993 when she met her soon-to-be husband Nathan Dixon.
-They have been married for 17 years.
+They have been married for 20 years.